What we want to know about fish

 The Slow Pitch Jerk, Kansai no Tsuri, Salt Water Series vol.24

-Out of our slow pitch jigging bible, I’d like to share some interesting articles by Hiroyuki Sato about fish sensory system.
+Out of our slow pitch jigging bible, I’d like to share some interesting articles by Sato Sensei about fish sensory system.

 Human audible range is from 20Hz to 20,000Hz, while fish is about from 20Hz to 2000Hz.
 It’s limited to low-pitched sound.

 What we need to consider about the sound is the line.
-Jiggers actively move the line to fish and it must be creating a lot of sound vibrations in the water.
-The thicker line is stronger.
-And thinner line gets more contacts.
+Jiggers actively move the line to fish and it must be creating a lot of sound waves in the water.
+The heavier line is stronger.
+And lighter line gets more contacts.
 This is a fact that we all face.
-When I used to do jigging with a thick leader, Sato Sensei pointed out to me that it is like fishing with a 5 meter jig.
+When I used to do jigging with a heavy leader, Sato Sensei pointed out to me that it is like fishing with a 5 meter jig.